allthriveai/insights/how-we-won-mcp-hackathon-with-pitchscoop.md

 From the start, we challenged ourselves to run every part of the app through MCP.
 The hackathon ran from 9:30 AM to 4:30 PM, giving us about seven hours of focused development time.

 PitchScoop went on to win **first place** as well as **Best Use Case of Redis**.
-Here’s what we learned about combining MCP with Redis Stack for rapid prototyping.
+Here's what we learned about combining MCP with Redis Stack for rapid prototyping.
+There were over 200 people and 70 project submissions.
 ---
 ![mcp-hackathon-first-place](/images/insights/pitchscoop.png)
 ```